roadiz/AbstractBlogTheme/README.md

 - `tag`: Filter by a tag’ name  using Roadiz nodes’s `tags` field. **You can pass an array of tag name to combine them.**
 - `archive`: Filter by month and year, or just year on `publishedAt` field, or the one defined by `getPublicationField` method.
-- `related`: Filter by a related node’ name using Roadiz nodes’s `bNodes` field
+- `related`: Filter by a related node’ name using Roadiz nodes’s `bNodes` field. **You can pass an array of node name to combine them.**

 ### Usage

 All you need to do is creating your `PostContainer` node-source's `Controller` in your theme and implements `ConfigurableController` and use `PostContainerControllerTrait`.
 You will be able to override any methods to configure your blog listing.

 ```php
 <?php